 - 14.1.
-If it is impracticable to comply with the Forward Plan requirements of Access to Information Procedure Rule 13 above then, subject to Access to Information Procedure Rule 15, the decision may still be taken if the Proper Officer: - (a) is satisfied that it is appropriate for the decision to be taken in any event; - (b) has informed the Chairman of the Overview and Scrutiny Committee or if there is no such person, each member of that committee by notice in writing, of the matter about which the decision is to be made; - (c) has made copies of that notice available to the public at the Council's offices and on the Council's website; and - (d) at least 5 clear days have elapsed since the Proper Officer complied with (b) and (c).

-- 14.2.
-As soon as reasonably practicable after the Proper Officer has complied with Access to Information Procedure Rule 14.1, they must make available at the Council's offices a notice setting out the reasons why compliance with Access to Information Procedure Rule 13 is impracticable; and publish that notice on the Council's website. - 14.3.
+If it is impracticable to comply with the Forward Plan requirements of Access to Information Procedure Rule 13 above then, subject to Access to Information Procedure Rule 15, the decision may still be taken if the Head of Paid Service: - (a) is satisfied that it is appropriate for the decision to be taken in any event; - (b) has informed the Chairman of the Overview and Scrutiny Committee or if there is no such person, each member of that committee by notice in writing, of the matter about which the decision is to be made; - (c) has made copies of that notice available to the public at the Council's offices and on the Council's website; and - (d) at least 5 clear days have elapsed since the Head of Paid Service complied with (b) and (c). - 14.2.
+As soon as reasonably practicable after the Head of Paid Service has complied with Access to Information Procedure Rule 14.1, they must make available at the Council's offices a notice setting out the reasons why compliance with Access to Information Procedure Rule 13 is impracticable; and publish that notice on the Council's website. - 14.3.
 Where this Rule applies, Access to Information Procedure Rule 13 need not be complied with.